 At around the same time, Ward Wing, a bit-part American actor turned director, arrived in Singapore to make Samarang (variously known as Semarang, Out of the Sea and Shark Woman).
 Touted as a “jungle adventure” for American audiences and shot on a shoestring budget, it starred two Caucasian expatriates (an English policeman and an Armenian beauty queen) and was scandalous for its prurient depiction of harmless tribesfolk as semi-naked cannibals.
 Whereas Buck’s films were quasi-documentaries, Wing was the first Western filmmaker to shoot a narrative film in Singapore – albeit one that he took much artistic licence with.
 Inevitably, Wing’s impulse was to exoticise and misrepresent Singapore.
-Still, 80 years later, we can view Samarang as a sublime documentary – the faces and behaviour of the extras, as well as the now forgotten landscapes indelibly captured on celluloid before they disappeared (see also page 10).
+Still, 80 years later, we can view Samarang as a sublime documentary – the faces and behaviour of the extras, as well as the now forgotten landscapes indelibly captured on celluloid before they disappeared.

 In travelling to Asia as filmmakers, Wing and Buck were pioneers.
 During this period, and well into the post-war era, “tropical Singapore”, as Hollywood depicted it, was conjured up with stock footage and studio recreations of dark alleys, sleazy bars and jungle roads.
 (Many of these early Hollywood films purportedly set in Singapore never came within sniffing distance of the island.)

 This fabricated Singapore was the perfect setting for Hollywood melodramas and thrillers concerning desperate souls set adrift in inhospitable foreign climes.
-The lovers in Alfred Hitchcock’s Rich And Strange (1931), for instance, wind up in Singapore briefly, as do the heroes and femme fatales of Night Cargo (1936), The Letter (1930), adapted from a famous story by Somerset Maugham, The Blonde from Singapore (1941) and Singapore (1947), a loose remake of Casablanca that features Ava Gardner speaking Malay!
-This cycle of “Singapore noir” films reached its apotheosis with Robert Aldrich’s explosive and bleak World For Ransom (1954), made using leftover sets (and actors) from the low-budget TV adventure series entitled China Smith, also set in our ersatz Lion City.
+The lovers in Alfred Hitchcock’s Rich and Strange (1931), for instance, wind up in Singapore briefly, as do the heroes and femme fatales of Night Cargo (1936), The Letter (1930), adapted from a famous story by Somerset Maugham, The Blonde from Singapore (1941) and Singapore (1947), a loose remake of Casablanca that features Ava Gardner speaking Malay!
+This cycle of “Singapore noir” films reached its apotheosis with Robert Aldrich’s explosive and bleak World for Ransom (1954), made using leftover sets (and actors) from the low-budget TV adventure series entitled China Smith, also set in our ersatz Lion City.